starandtina/frontend-interview-questions/README.md

 * Strict vs quirks modes – how to trigger each and why this matters.
 * Block vs inline elements – how to manipulate using CSS, how they effect things around them and your ability to style them.
 * Floating elements – how to use them, troubles with them, and how to work around the troubles.
-* HTML vs. XHTML – how they're different, why you might want to use one over the other.
+* HTML vs. XHTML(1.x&2) – how they're different, why you might want to use one over the other.
 * List semantic elements in HTML5 as much as you can and why we need them.
 * Write a 'Hello, Word!' html page. (whether get to know the necessary HTML tag for one page, DOCTYPE definition,...).
-* What's difference between XHTML and HTML4?
+* What's difference between XHTML 1.x and HTML4?
 * What's the difference betwee h1~h6?
 How's about difference between ul and ol?
 * Have you ever got a chance to use dl, dt, dd?
 What's the sematic for them?
 * What's the common properties used with `form`?